 - It involves items equivalent to cash including gift cards.

 - It relates to the purchase of a financial product or investment of any kind.

 - It involves a payment sent using PayPal’s friends and family functionality.

 - It involves a payment made using PayPal Payouts and Mass Pay.

 - The item is a vehicle, including, but not limited to a motor vehicle, motorcycle, recreational vehicle, aircraft or boat.

 In connection with your use of our websites, your PayPal account, the PayPal services, or in the course of your interactions with PayPal, other PayPal customers, or third parties, you will not:

-- Breach this user agreement, the PayPal Acceptable Use Policy, the Commercial Entity Agreements (if they apply to you), any other agreement between you and PayPal, or violate any PayPal policy.
+- Breach this user agreement, the PayPal Acceptable Use Policy, the Commercial Entity Agreements (if they apply to you), or any other agreement between you and PayPal.

 - Violate any law, statute, ordinance, or regulation (for example, those governing financial services, consumer protections, unfair competition, anti-discrimination or false advertising).